 - NUR 7087 Field Study in International Nursing or NUR 4902 Guided Study in Nursing.

-- Independent study in your department.
+- Independent study within the student's academic department.